Embracing the Transformative Power of Self-Compassion

 When practicing self-compassion, experiment with the words: acknowledge, allow, accept, and befriend.
 What helps you to lean in with greater tenderness, care, and curiosity?
 Remember that none of this needs to be all or nothing.

-self-compassion, Embracing the Transformative Power of Self-Compassion
+Embracing the Transformative Power of Self-Compassion — When Self Love Feels Too Difficult

 When Self-Love Feels Too Difficult